linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/08 Interest Rate Forwards and Futures.md

 Surprisingly, no one knows exactly how big the repo market is.
 There is agreement that the outstanding amount of repo in the U.S. and Europe is in the trillions of dollars, with estimates as great as 10 trillion in each locale (Hördahl and King, 2008; Gorton and Metrick, 2010).
 One difficulty of measuring repo is that a given security may be repoed multiple times.
 For example, a money-market fund may have cash to lend and a dealer may have a bond to use as collateral.
 The dealer may repo the bond to another dealer who in turn repos it to the money market fund.
 The act of reposing a security that is itself serving as collateral is called rehypothecation.
 From an economic perspective, the same bond has been loaned twice for the same ultimate economic purpose; the multiple transactions due to rehypothecation should count as one transaction (the loan of one security for cash) rather than two.

 Repurchase agreements are widely used as a way to finance the holding of a long-term asset.
 A bank could buy a bond (e.g., a mortgage-backed obligation) and finance the bond with a repurchase agreement.
-If the haircut were  $5\%$ , the bank could buy a  $105 bond by investing$ 5 of capital and repoing the bond for 100.
+If the haircut were  $5\%$ , the bank could buy a  \$105 bond by investing\$ 5 of capital and repoing the bond for 100.
 When the repo expires, the bank must either renew the repo or find a new repo counterparty.
 A risk of repo finance is that if the bank gets into trouble, or if the bond's risk increases, the counterparty might refuse to continue lending or might increase the haircut.
 Gorton and Metrick (2009) argue that increases in haircuts on mortgage-backed instruments caused a "run on repo."
 If haircuts increase significantly, a bank that is heavily repo-financed will have to sell assets, possibly realizing losses, contributing to (or revealing) price declines for the assets, and causing lenders to flee.
 Lenders to Bear Stears and Lehman, for example, withdrew repo financing in the days before they failed.

 Finally, the bankruptcy of Lehman provided a glimpse into the use of repo to manipulate accounting statements.
 The Lehman bankruptcy examiner found that Lehman systematically understated its leverage on its accounting reports (Valukas, 2010).
 At each quarter end, Lehman engaged in a strategy known as "Repo 105," in which it would use repos to sell assets, receive cash, and use the cash to buy down debt.
 It would reverse the transaction at the beginning of the next quarter, borrowing to buy the assets back.
 The repos were reported as asset sales rather than repos.
 It was later disclosed that Citigroup and Bank of America did the same thing, although both banks claimed that they did not intend to create misleading financial statements (see Rapoport, 2010).